 ¼ to ½ cup olive oil

 Cut the cabbage into quarters, core, and shred with a knife.
-I shred it in between a fine and coarse texture.
+I shred it somewhere between fine and coarse.

 In a pot large enough to hold the cabbage, heat the oil, and cook the onions until they turn gold.
-Move the pot off the heat, and add the rest of the ingredients moving quickly.
+Move the pot off the heat, and add the rest of the ingredients, moving quickly.
 Without the acid of the vinegar, if the cabbage heats, it will turn blue rather than staying a beautiful jewel-like red.
 Mix thoroughly.
-If you're using the bay leaf, tuck it into the cabbage, and stir.
+If you are using the bay leaf, tuck it into the cabbage, and stir.

-Heat the mixture, and reduce so the ingredients simmer.
+Heat the mixture, then reduce the heat so the ingredients simmer.

 Cover the pot, and cook, stirring occasionally, until the cabbage is tender.
 This will take about an hour.
 If all of the liquid in the pot has not evaporated, raise the heat, and cook uncovered until it has evaporated.